Ahren-Chen/Ahren-Chen.github.io/README.md

 - July 20: Refactor the About page to use components.
 Refactored Recycling system, wind turbine, and skybox page.
 - July 27: Refactor TUB page.
 Created Hackathon Of Change page.
 - July 28: Completed Mesh Generator page
+- August 3: Finished SecureChatApplication page, next up is putting in the intern experiences.

 ## Project setup